jkempf42/kube-volttron/cluster-config/README.md

 devices in the site's local area network.
 Pods can't access the site local network through Flannel.[^1]

-- Creating a cluster with `kubeadm` with the gateway node is connected to the central node and listed as a worker.
+- Creating a cluster with `kubeadm` in which the gateway node is connected to the central node and listed as a worker.

 [^1] Some CNI plugins that do not use overlays ("flat" drivers) may allow broadcast and direct access to the host network,